jovibor/DWFontChoose/README.md

 ![](docs/img/DWFontChooseDialog.jpg)

-Preview all the fonts, with all available styles, installed in the system.
+Enumerates all the fonts, with all available styles, installed in the system.
-This resembles the standard Windows [ChooseFont]() GDI dialog, but works with the DirectWrite subsystem.
-All fonts sample rendering is done with the Direct2D.
+This resembles the standard Windows GDI [ChooseFont]() dialog, but works with the DirectWrite subsystem.
+All sample fonts rendering is done with the Direct2D.
+The dialog can easily be added into any project as the C++ module.
+Written in pure Win32 API, no any other dependencies.

 On dialog exit a `std::optional<DWFONTINFO>` is returned.
 The `DWFONTINFO` struct possesses all the choosen font's information, similar to `LOGFONT`.
-This information can then be used to create text format object with the [`IDWriteFactory::CreateTextFormat`](https://learn.microsoft.com/en-us/windows/win32/api/dwrite/nf-dwrite-idwritefactory-createtextformat) Direct2D method.
+This information can then be used to create text format object with the [`IDWriteFactory::CreateTextFormat`](https://learn.microsoft.com/en-us/windows/win32/api/dwrite/nf-dwrite-idwritefactory-createtextformat) Direct2D method call.

 ## Usage
-1. Add all files fromt the **DWFontChoose** subdirectory into your project.
+1. Add all files from the **DWFontChoose** subdirectory into your project
 1. `import DWFontChoose;`
-1. Call the `DWFontChoose();` method.
+1. Call the `DWFontChoose();` global method
 ```cpp
 import DWFontChoose;